k-antoniou/FelineWatchdog/README.md

 ### Option 2: Direct Connection to Router

 For a basic example of using NTFY with ESP boards, check out the [ntfy_on_a_chip repository](https://github.com/gergepalfi/ntfy_on_a_chip).
-It provides a foundational setup for communicating with the NTFY server and can be adapted for various projects, including the [Feline Watchdog](https://github.com/YourUsername/FelineWatchdog).
+It provides a foundational setup for communicating with the NTFY server and can be adapted for various projects, including this.

 1. **Connect ESP32 Directly to Router**